 When a pop-up window appears on the main interface prompting a message [1], open the door of the operation chamber [2] to take out the reagent bottle [3] and connect the C2 (see-two) and O2 (O-two) connectors [4].

-SCREEN: Meassage being prompted.
+SCREEN: Message being prompted.
 Video Editor: Please emphasize on the message “Remove the reagent bottle between C2 and O2, then click the OK button after completion” on the screen

 Talent taking out reagent bottle.